top of page

 Program Partners

-Farm Journal Foundation (FJF) is a 501(c)(3) nonprofit, nonpartisan organization headquartered in Washington, D.C., that brings together stakeholders from across the agricultural spectrum – farmers, industry leaders, policymakers, students, and consumers.
+Farm Journal Foundation (FJF) is a 501(c)(3) nonprofit, nonpartisan organization headquartered in Washington, D.C. that brings together stakeholders from across the agricultural spectrum - farmers, industry leaders, policymakers, students, and consumers.
 The organization provides education on how innovative agriculture can solve some of the world’s biggest challenges and works with leaders to drive long-term positive action.
 The Foundation focuses on four main issues: global food and nutrition security, conservation and sustainability, rural development, and agricultural research and innovation.

 The Intertribal Agriculture Council (IAC) was founded in 1987 to pursue and promote the conservation, development, and use of our agricultural resources for the betterment of our people.
 IAC has grown to prominence in Indian Country and among the federal government agencies and the agricultural field with which it works on behalf of individual Indian producers and Tribal enterprises.
-IAC believes the harmonies of human, soil, water, air, vegetation, and wildlife that collectively make up the American Indian agriculture community, influence our emotional and spiritual well-being.
+IAC believes that harmonies of human, soil, water, air, vegetation, and wildlife that collectively make up the American Indian agriculture community, influence our emotional and spiritual well-being.

 bottom of page